Ohio Social Security Disability Benefit Types

 Our Ohio Social Security Disability Benefits Attorneys Can Help You

-The experienced disability lawyers of Heller, Maas, Moro & Magill, Co., L.P.A., are here to serve you and help you get back on your feet.
+The experienced SSI lawyers of Heller, Maas, Moro & Magill, Co., L.P.A., are here to serve you and help you get back on your feet.
 We live and work right here in the communities we serve.
 With five offices conveniently located throughout northeastern Ohio, our goal is to make sure our clients can find compassionate and skilled legal representation when they need it the most.

 We started our law firm in 1985, seeking to build a tradition of service.
 Today, our team of attorneys and dedicated office staff work tirelessly to improve the quality of life for people all over Ohio.
 If you are struggling to make ends meet due to a disability, don’t just wonder about your rights and options.
 Instead, call or reach us online to schedule a confidential case review with one of our knowledgeable disability lawyers.
 You may be surprised to learn how many options are available to you.